Healthy Homes Assessment Judgeford

 Home Assessments Judgeford for Rental Properties

-There are a myriad of concerns to check when conducting a house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are numerous concerns to look over during the home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the house have sufficient ventilation including extractor fans?

-The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch today to schedule your rental property home evaluation.
+The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling could be significant for landlords and property managers.
+For specialist guidance, contact us today and book your rental properties home evaluation.

 home assessments for rental properties